solum-sp/boilerplate-be/README.md

 ```

 ### 1. Request flow (HTTP/gRPC Call Example):
-1. `cmd/` initializes the app, sets up dependencies, and starts the HTTP server.
+1. `cmd/` initializes the app, sets up dependencies, and starts this service.

 2. `presentation/` receives the request, validates input, and routes it to the appropriate business logic.